Nyholm/Wordpress-Email-Subscription/readme.txt

 Stable tag: trunk

 Let the visitors subscribe to your future posts by email.
-A simple widget to register their email and they wont miss anyting
+A simple widget to register their email and they wont miss anything.

 == Description ==
 The plugin provides a admin page where you can customize the emails to be sent.
-There is aslo a widget to be customized in the widget panel.
-The plugin uses wordpress schedule events to schedule emails.
+There is also a widget to be customized in the widget panel.
+The plugin uses Wordpress schedule events (wp-cron) to schedule emails.
 For more information see installation page or the [Webfish](http://www.webfish.se/wp/plugins/email-subscription "Webfish - Wordpress plugin") homepage.